neil-mcmunn/ltema/README.md

 - integrates GPS and camera into the site survey process
 - exports data and linked photos in one bundle
 - pre-populates a revisted site with static measurements
+- developed for use with a LTEMAC cloud server

 <br>